Painful Truth

 "It wasn't a big deal."

-He moves closer, but I step back, hip knocking his desk.
+He moved closer, but I stepped back, hip catching the edge of his desk.
 "Anna, please.
 Let me explain."

 "Explain what?
 How you've been lying to me?"

 "I haven't been talking to her.
 She sent one email.
 One."
-He flattens a cuff, the gesture tight and controlled.
+He flattened a cuff, the gesture tight and controlled.
 "I didn't respond."

 "Oh, so now my birthday is your excuse."